-Pictured from left to right: Commissioner Libby Moeller, Mayor Mike Schutzbach, Commissioner Larry Micenheimer, JoAnn Dittamore, owner of Country Peddlers, Commissioner Hank Stephens, and Commissioner Merv Gillenwater
+Pictured from left to right: Commissioner Larry Micenheimer, Commissioner Libby Moeller, Mayor Mike Schutzbach, Vicki Blacker, Area Supervisor, Dave Sauerwein, Store Manager, Commissioner Hank Stephens, Tracie Higgs, Shoe Lead, and Commissioner Merv Gillenwater.

-The City of Effingham Awards Country Peddlers Business Appreciation Award
+The City of Effingham Awards Kohls Business Appreciation Award

-The City of Effingham has named Country Peddlers as a recipient of the City of Effingham’s Business Appreciation Award.
+The City of Effingham has named Kohls as a recipient of the City of Effingham’s Business Appreciation Award.

-We appreciate the positive impact Country Peddlers has on the Effingham Community and we would like to congratulate them on receiving this award.
+We appreciate the positive impact that Kohls has made on the Effingham Community and we would like to congratulate them on receiving this award.